 Building on the 2013 G5 initiative, in 2014 Jersey committed to the early adoption of the global Common Reporting Standard (CRS) on AEOI.
-As a further step towards implementation of the CRS, Jersey was among over 50 jurisdictions in 2014 to sign the Multilateral Competent Authority Agreement (MCAA) with EU MS. This limited the information to the interest income of individuals and so in 2016 it was replaced by AEOI under the CRS.
+As a further step towards implementation of the CRS, in 2014 Jersey was among over 50 jurisdictions to sign the Multilateral Competent Authority Agreement (MCAA) with EU MS. This limited the information to the interest income of individuals and so in 2016 it was replaced by AEOI under the CRS.
 The CRS provides information on a much wider range of entities and financial information, delivering much that same outcome as the EU’s agreements with Andorra, Switzerland, San Marino, Liechtenstein and Monaco.

 The Island received “Compliant” ratings (the highest) in the most recent Global Forum assessments of exchange of information on request.